awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.DynamoDB.md

 **Note**
 NULL data from the source are ignored on the target\.

-## Prerequisites for Using a DynamoDB as a Target for AWS Database Migration Service<a name="CHAP_Target.DynamoDB.Prerequisites"></a>
+## Prerequisites for using DynamoDB as a target for AWS Database Migration Service<a name="CHAP_Target.DynamoDB.Prerequisites"></a>

-Before you begin to work with a DynamoDB database as a target for AWS DMS, make sure that you create an IAM role that allows AWS DMS to assume and grants access to the DynamoDB tables that are being migrated into\.
-The minimum set of access permissions is shown in the following sample role policy:
+Before you begin to work with a DynamoDB database as a target for AWS DMS, make sure that you create an IAM role\.
+This IAM role should allow AWS DMS to assume and grants access to the DynamoDB tables that are being migrated into\.
+The minimum set of access permissions is shown in the following IAM policy\.

 ```
 {